BMichaelJ/Python-projects/highkick/main.md

 > A computer vision application that measures and tracks how high you can kick.

+# Origin
+Github Copilot and Claude 3.7 Sonnet prompted program.

+**Original prompt:**
+I want to measure how high I can kick, the progam should recognize my feet and track when it is in the air and make a note of the highest point, make a list of 10 highest kicks and stop after 10

 ## Overview

 This application uses your webcam and computer vision to automatically: